 Begin with Regular Number Lines

-- First, identify the 2 tens the number being rounded falls between and put them on the number line.
+- First, identify the 2 tens the rounded number falls between and put them on the number line.

 - Then, fill in the missing numbers between these two tens.